 Enjoy the interview! ♡

-TH: Hello Lilian!
+WW: Hello Lilian!
 Thank you for accepting our interview.
 Can you tell us more about yourself and what you do?

 Lilian: I’m a self-employed owner with extensive experience in events and home interior planning in Finland for over a decade.
 I’d describe myself as an avid learner, motivated and proactive.